metno/pyaerocom-meetings/Feb2021_Workshop/README.md

 #### Installing latest development version of pyaerocom

+**NOTE**: this is only relevant for those who want to use recently developed features of pyaerocom, which are not included in the latest official release.

 The standard installation will install the latest release of pyaerocom, which corresponds roughly to Nov 2020.
 If you want to use the latest developments from any of the development branches, you need to install pyaerocom from source.
 To install a development version of pyaerocom into a new conda environment (named `pyadev`) you can do the following (here, the `main-dev` branch is installed):

 ```bash